Time

 “I do not feel alive, psychologically alive, except insofar as a stream of feeling — perceiving, imagining, remembering, reflecting, revising, recategorizing runs through me.
 I am that stream — that stream is me.”— Oliver Sacks

 “The doctrine of momentariness follows directly from the first thesis of the universality of impermanence.
 It asserts that each [phenomenon] and, accordingly, the whole complex of [phenomena], i.e. [empirical subject and empirical world], exists for only one moment and is replaced in the next moment by a new [phenomenon] caused by the previous one. … In essence, each new moment is [a new empirical subject and world] connected with and [causally] conditioned by the previous one.
 Thus, according to the theory of instantaneity, the stream of [phenomena] constituting [empirical subject and empirical world] is not only continuous but also discrete at the same time.
-Using the modern metaphor, it is best compared to a movie film: it consists of individual shots, but we do not see them when we watch a film and perceive them as a continuum, whereas the differences between two adjacent shots are absolutely insignificant and the shots appear to the naked eye to be almost identical, while the differences arise and appear gradually.” — Eugene Torchinov
+Using the modern metaphor, it is best compared to a movie film: it consists of individual shots, but we do not see them when we watch a movie and perceive them as a continuum, whereas the differences between two adjacent shots are absolutely insignificant and the shots appear to the naked eye to be almost identical, while the differences arise and appear gradually.” — Eugene Torchinov

 “Throughout the entire Buddhist philosophy, time is not conceived in a Newtonian way, i.e. as a homogeneous, continuous medium that can be splitted into various intervals, but, rather, in a relational manner, as a series, as a succession of moments.
 The moment (kṣaṇa) should not be understood as a certain length of time, as a determined period of time.
 The moment is not a very small temporal interval but, rather, the minimal unit of which time consists (as a series of moments).
 Time exists only as a relationship between moments.
 The moment itself is not in time, since the sequence of moments is what creates time.
 Thus, the moment has no duration in time.
 There is no temporal beginning and end of the moment, but it simply constitutes an indivisible temporal unit.
 The passing of time means the succession of moments; the Universe is the sequence of momentary appearances.
 Any appearance is a momentary appearance.